perseusf/unilabs/2_semester/lab2final/lib/googletest-master/docs/gmock_cook_book.md

 ### Matching Containers

-Sometimes an STL container (e.g. list, vector, map, ...) is passed to a mock function and you may want to validate it.
+Sometimes an STL container (e.g. list, Vector, map, ...) is passed to a mock function and you may want to validate it.
 Since most STL containers support the `==` operator, you can write `Eq(expected_container)` or simply `expected_container` to match a container exactly.